1000 Series: School & Community Relations

 1004.1-R2 - Regulations Regarding Insurance for Employee-Sponsored Activities

-When employees wish to sponsor classes, camps, clinics, leagues, or other activities that involve Linn-Mar students or patrons as a majority of the participants that are complementary to the district's curricular offerings, co/extra-curricular offerings, or philosophy, and are requesting to use Linn-Mar facilities or equipment without rental costs the following process shall be followed:
+When employees wish to sponsor classes, camps, clinics, leagues, or other activities that involve Linn-Mar students or patrons as a majority of the participants that are complementary to the district's curricular offerings, co/extra-curricular offerings, or philosophy, and are requesting to use Linn-Mar facilities or equipment without rental costs the following process will be followed:

 2. If the event is a fundraiser, all administrative regulations of Policy 1005.4 must be followed.